zcash/zips/zip-reduce-shielded_tx_fee.rst

 Varying/unique fees are bad for privacy, for the short term before blocks get full, it’s fine for everyone to use a constant fee. [#nathan-1]_

-Long term, the issue of fees needs to be re-visited as the blocks start getting consistently full.
+Long term, the issue of fees needs to be re-visited in separate future proposals as the blocks start getting consistently full.
 And the possibility of a DoS scenario becomes critical in nature.
 New ZIP with flexible fees [#ian-1]_ along with scaling solutions need to be evaluated and applied.